 What do you like most?

 The depth of community and shared experience.
 I have been using it on a great number of different size websites for over 10 years, after it was bought by Google and launched with its new name November 2005.
 The results are predictable and reliable, though the options for implementation have kept simple at their base the options for tracking have grown a lot since then.
-Having the pleasure first Product Manager of Google Analytics, Brian Clifton working with us as a client for the last couple of years.
+Having the pleasure of working with the first Product Manager of Google Analytics, Brian Clifton as a client for the last couple of years.

 The killer feature apart from being free is simple start and scales from blog to enterprise level.
 I like being able to keep different Property Views with different filters and dashboards helps keep test configuration out of the main View for auditing.